spyderbat/eval/guidebook/src/container_escape_chroot/README.md

     (ALL) NOPASSWD: ALL
 ```

-From here, we could then install ssh keys for the backdoor user.
+From here, we could then install ssh keys for the backdoor user or provide some other method of persistent access, such as a Cron job or systemd service.

 In summary, we gained access to a vulnerable Kubernetes container and exploited its excessive access to gain root privileges on the host machine.
 From there, we investigated all containers running on this node and created a backdoor user with root access for persistence.